transistorfet/retroverse/components/bigboy/hardware/BigBoy/README.md

 BigBoy
 ======

-Status: Built & Tested but with problems
+Status: Built & Tested but with design issues (see errata)

 Latest: Rev. 1